jdeolive/geotools-old/docs/tutorial/feature/csv2shp.rst

 About Your Instructors

 * Jody Garnett is the lead architect for the uDig project; and on the steering committee for GeoTools; GeoServer and uDig.
-Taking the roll of geospatial consultant a bit too literally Jody has presented workshops and training courses in every continent (except Antarctica).
+Taking the role of geospatial consultant a bit too literally Jody has presented workshops and training courses in every continent (except Antarctica).
   Jody Garnett is an employee of LISAsoft.